projectcalico/calico/master/reference/advanced/etcd-rbac/kubernetes.md

 etcd user that has been given appropriate roles allowing access to the key prefixes or paths listed below.
 - kube-apiserver
-  - Read and Write access to `/registry`.
+  - Read and write access to `/registry`.
-    - With Kubernetes v1.6 the etcd v3 API is used, this can be switched to etcd v2 by passing a flag to kube-apiserver.
+    - Kubernetes v1.6 uses the etcd v3 API; this can be switched to etcd v2 by passing a flag to kube-apiserver.
 	- This key prefix can be changed by passing the proper option to the kube-apiserver.